monika/monika.dev/src/projects/americas-cup.md

 displayOrder: 4
 title: America’s Cup
 intro: A custom-branded site for every team racing in the 2013 America’s Cup.
-design: Sparkart
-tasks: Front-end Design
+role: Front-end Development, Information Design
 ---

 ### The Project